proofrock/ws4sqlite-docs/documentation/requests.md

 # ❓ Requests

-A request is a JSON structure that is passed via a POST HTTP call to WS4SQLite, using the port specified when [running ](running.md#port)the server application.
+A request is a JSON structure that is passed via a POST HTTP call to ws4sqlite, using the port specified when [running](running.md#port) the server application.

 First and foremost, the database we connect to is specified in the URL of the POST call.
 It is something like this: